Anagamedina/backend-emmy-sants/README.md

 We've implemented a robust and user-friendly control panel for the florist owner.
 From this panel, she can manage all aspects of her online business:

-##Product Management:
+##Product Management
 Easily add new products, update details like name, description, price, and stock, and remove products that are no longer available.

 ##Order Management:
     Review all received orders, mark them as delivered, and maintain a record of past orders.